brettinternet/brettinternet.github.io/content/boundary/_index.md

    your monolith, boundaries provide natural seams for extraction.
 1. **Documentation**: The boundary definitions serve as living documentation of your system's architecture.
-Boundaries are also good places to define actual documentation within a more narrow context for both humans and LLMs (e.g.
+Boundaries are also good places to define actual documentation within a narrower context for both humans and LLMs (e.g., `CLAUDE.md`).
-   `CLAUDE.md`).
 1. **Improved Discoverability**: Public interfaces make it clear what operations are available and how to use them.